Hunting Very High-Energy ($>$100 GeV) Emitting High-Synchrotron Peaked Blazars: Data Reduction

 \section{Data Reduction}

 We utilized $\sim$16 years of Fermi-LAT observations conducted from MJD 54683 to 60587 (2008 August 5 to 2024 October 4).
 We performed the standard binned likelihood method using fermiPy \citep{Wood:2017TJ} with fermitools (v 2.2.0).
-The data was analyzed using the latest instrument response function {\tt\string P8R3\_SOURCE\_V3} in the energy range 100 GeV$-$2 TeV and utilized photons within $2^{\circ}$ around the source location, considering the PSF of the telescope above 100 GeV \citep[$\sim$0$^{\circ}$.1;][]{2021ApJS..256...12A}.
+The data was analyzed using the latest instrument response function {\tt\string P8R3\_SOURCE\_V3} in the energy range 100 GeV$-$2 TeV and utilized photons within $2^{\circ}$ around the source location, considering the PSF of the telescope above 100 GeV \citep[$\sim$0.1$^{\circ}$;][]{2021ApJS..256...12A}.
 The {\tt \string SOURCE} class events (evclass$=$128) were spatially binned with $0.05^{\circ}$ per pixel and divided into ten logarithmically spaced bins per energy decade.
-Additionally, to ensure high-quality data corresponding to the good time intervals, we employed the filter expression recommended by the LAT team {\tt\string DATA\_QUAL} $>$ 0 \&\& {\tt\string LAT\_CONFIG==1}.
+To access the robustness of detections against potential cosmic-ray contamination, we also repeated the analysis with progressively stricter LAT event selections: CLEAN (evclass$=$256) and ULTRACLEAN (evclass$=$512) classes.
+Further, to ensure high-quality data corresponding to the good time intervals, we employed the filter expression recommended by the LAT team {\tt\string DATA\_QUAL} $>$ 0 \&\& {\tt\string LAT\_CONFIG==1}.
+Solar disk is expected to be a significant contributor for the VHE emission \citep{Albert2023PhRv}.
+To correct for potential contamination from solar-disk $\gamma$-ray emission \citep[e.g.,][]{Arsioli2024ApJ,Linden2020arXiv}, we applied an additional data-cleaning step by excluding time intervals during which the source position was within $2^\circ$ of the Sun, using the filter {\tt\string angsep($\rm{\tt \string RA_{ SOURCE}}$, $\rm{\tt \string DEC_{SOURCE}}$, $\rm{\tt \string RA_{SUN}}$, $\rm{\tt \string DEC_{SUN}}$) $>$ 2}.
+This ensures that transient solar activity does not influence the VHE signatures studied in this work.
 We also adopted a zenith angle cut of $105^{\circ}$ to eliminate contamination from secondary $\gamma$-rays from Earth's albedo.
+An initial optimization is performed at this stage to create an initial estimate for the model for the region.

+The cleaned events data was then modeled by considering all 4FGL-DR4 sources lying within $2^{\circ}$ of the source location.
+Considering the low photon statistics, the $\gamma$-ray emission from the source of interest was modeled with Power-Law 2 model\footnote{\url{https://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/source_models.html}} parametrized as :